jzonthemtn/search-toolbox/README.md

 # Search Toolbox

-Created as a means to allow for experimenting with search features and tools on things like Apache Solr and Elasticsearch.
+This repository was created as a means to allow for learning and experimenting with search features and tools on things like Apache Solr and Elasticsearch.

 ## Solr Containers